TingRigger/TingJin/_pages/cv.md

 * Created SW-prototypes with KEBA's visualization software to define and carry out new test cases
 * Re-created missing parts in the visualization and industrial control network for issue classifications
 * Co-designed and implemented automated test cases (Ranorex and QF-Test)
-* Learned and adopted holacracy, Scrum method, and Kanban boards to manage product development and enable team members to be self-organized
+* Learned and adopted holacracy, Scrum, and Kanban boards to manage product development and enable team members to be self-organized

 <b>Project Manager</b>
 Dietmar Peneder Advertising Products